-Founded in 1894, City, University of London is a global university committed to academic excellence with a focus on business and the professions and an enviable central London location.
-City attracts around 20,000 students (over 40% at postgraduate level) from more than 150 countries and staff from over 75 countries.
+Founded in 1894 City, University of London is a global university committed to academic excellence, with a focus on business and the professions and an enviable central London location.
+City attracts around 20,000 students (over 40% at postgraduate level), from more than 150 countries and staff from over 75 countries.
 In the last decade, City has almost tripled the proportion of its total academic staff producing world-leading or internationally excellent research.
-Led by President, Professor Sir Paul Curran, City has made signiﬁcant investments in its academic staff, its estate and its infrastructure and continues to work towards realising its vision of being a leading global university.
+During this period, City has made signiﬁcant investments in its academic staff, its estate and its infrastructure and continues to work towards realising its vision of being a leading global university.

 To apply, please send your CV and supporting statement, addressing the specified criteria, together with the completed equal opportunities form to email@example.com.
-Closing date 17 January 2021.
-Please indicate which role you are applying for.
+Closing date for applications is the 10th of September 2021.